AnasOnGit/ModalJs/README.md

 <div class="modal" data-modal="modal">Login Form.</div>
 ```
 # Add title
-You can add title by adding _data-modal_ attribute to span or div, it should be same as on your modal and add a class of modal-title to it.
+You can add a title by adding _data-modal_ attribute to span or div, it should be the same as on your modal and add a class of modal-title to it.

 Button
 ```